 Everyone* has an email address.

-*Everyone being 89% of US Internet users as reported by eMarketer.
+*Everyone is 89% of US Internet users as reported by eMarketer.
 In fact, last February, eMarketer said that email usage among that very population is now so saturated that it’s unlikely to experience ramps in growth aside from expanding with the natural influx of Internet users.
 By 2019, email is expected to reach 90.9% of those online.
-Even our beloved social networks can’t compete with that number when it comes to reach.
+Even our beloved social networks can’t compete with that number when it comes to reaching.

-Take a look at email from both a user experience and marketing perspective and you’ll notice one more amazing trend: email is the universal log in.
+Take a look at email from both a user experience and marketing perspective and you’ll notice one more amazing trend: email is the universal log-in.
 When a website, app or platform asks you to sign in, what information do they request?
 More often than not, it’s your email address, right?
 The rise of user-centric content and the logged-in state of anything has made ownership of an email address a requirement for being online — ensuring that everyone* does, indeed, have an email address for many years to come.

 Need more justification than that?
 I’ve got you covered:

 Owning an organically built email list is like holding the keys to instant engagement anytime I need it.
 If you’ve collected email addresses according to best practices, then your list should be loaded with users that fall well within your target audience and are exceptionally interested in your content.
 Anytime I email my subscribers, I see an instant boost in site traffic, engagement and buzz about our brand.